domgom/kontr/README.md

 - Kotlin 1.9.22 or higher

 No support to other versions is provided, although it should be possible to downgrade without much effort.
-You can use the `kontr-examples` pom.xml as a good starting point for your project, in includes asserj and json unit to for convenient assertion writing.
+You can use the `kontr-examples` pom.xml as a good starting point for your project, in includes asserj and json unit for convenient assertion writing.
 ## DSL examples
 This is the simplest usage example:
 ```kotlin